 Furthermore, it is reported that, in July 2021, the Credit Bureau of the PBOC issued a notice to the online platform operators, requiring online platforms to achieve full "disconnection" of personal information from financial institutions.
-Online platform operators which provide online lending information services, shall not provide information submitted by individuals, information generated within the online platform or information obtained from external sources directly to financial institutions in the name of application information, identity information, basic information, personal profile scoring information, etc. During our and the VIE Group's cooperation with certain institutional funding partners since the third quarter of 2019, we and the VIE Group provide the personal information of individual borrowers after initial screening to our and the VIE Group's institutional funding partners.
-We and the VIE Group have been discussing with Baihang Credit Co., Ltd. and PuDao Credit Information Co., Ltd. to find a feasible regulatory-approved specific plan for "disconnection", which has not yet been formally implemented.
-After the disconnection scheme is confirmed by the PBOC, we and the VIE Group will realize the disconnection with our and the VIE Group's cooperating financial institutions in accordance with the regulatory requirements as soon as possible.
-Furthermore, to meet the regulatory requirements, we and the VIE Group have made the following preparations: (i) informing borrowers clearly of the purposes, methods and scope of any information collection and usage and obtaining the consent of the borrowers; (ii) collecting personal information as needed.
+Online platform operators which provide online loan facilitating services, shall not provide information submitted by individuals, information generated within the online platform or information obtained from external sources directly to financial institutions in the name of application information, identity information, basic information, personal profile scoring information, etc. During our and the VIE Group's cooperation with certain institutional funding partners since the third quarter of 2019, we and the VIE Group provide the personal information of individual borrowers after initial screening to our and the VIE Group's institutional funding partners.
+We and the VIE Group have been discussing with Baihang Credit Co., Ltd. and PuDao Credit Information Co., Ltd. to find a feasible regulatory-approved specific plan for "disconnection", and will complete the deployment of risk control strategy and corresponding system modification under the "disconnection" by the end of April 2023.
+After that, we and the VIE Group will gradually realize the disconnection with our and the VIE Group's cooperating financial institutions in accordance with the regulatory requirements.